-Anchor the top strap to this bracket.
 Once you have the top strap anchored, you'll be ready to secure the child restraint itself.
+Tighten the top strap when and as the child restraint manufacturer's instructions say.

 Securing a Child Restraint in a Rear Seat Position